Create and manage target group

 UDPServerSocket = socket.socket(family=socket.AF_INET, type=socket.SOCK_DGRAM)

-# Bind to address and ip
+# Bind to address and IP

 UDPServerSocket.bind((localIP, localPort))